-Question Answer Marks EITHER 10(a) Discuss some of the ways in which McEwan explores the role of memory in the novel.
+Question Answer Marks EITHER 10(a) Discuss ways in which McEwan presents life in the Tallis household.
 25 Mark according to the levels of response marking criteria.
-OR 10(b) Comment closely on the following passage, considering ways in which McEwan presents Robbie's return with the boys.
+OR 10(b) Comment closely on ways in which McEwan presents the developing events in the following passage.
 25 Mark according to the levels of response marking criteria.